xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 | -------- | ------ |
 | Variable | `ITimeLock` |

 Manages locked transactions that require a delay before execution.
 Tokens amounts that exceed the threshold are not immediately sent to the user.
-Instead, the `timeLock` contract holds them until the waiting period expires and then releases the tokens, completing the transfer.
+Instead, the `timeLock` contract holds them until the waiting period expires.
+At that point, the `timeLock` owner can fulfill the order, completing the cross-chain transfer.

 ### `timeLockThreshold`